achapin/spaceshooter/README.md

 The goal for this project is to make a cooperative-multiplayer focused space shooter game in a vein similar to the old Rogue Squadron or Star Fox games.

+## Setting
+The players are pilots that are part of a ragtag defense force (RDF) that is protecting the galaxy from the Legion of Evil.
+The RDF is always low on resources, so the pilots have to jump from planet to planet, helping where they can, but with little assistance from above.

+## Style
+Despite the nature of the RDF, the style of all their ships is Retro-Raygun inspired.
+Individual ships look like 1950s concept cars converted into space fighters.
+The players' ships in particular are hot-rodded out, which provides a juxtaposition to the sleek smooth designs of civilian (or less experienced military) craft.

 ## Wants list
 The game should be
 - Cooperative multiplayer up to 6 players